nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to increase or decrease number of overtime hours taken by employee with given employee id by a given amount.
+1. User requests to increase number of overtime hours taken by employee with given employee id by a given amount.
-2. HouR updates the number of overtime hours taken by employee with given employee id by the given amount.
+2. HouR increases the number of overtime hours taken by employee with given employee id by the given amount.

     Use case ends.

 **Extensions**

 * 1a.
-User leaves out parameters.
+User leaves out at least one of employee id, operation (inc or dec), and amount.
   * 1a1.
 HouR shows an error message.

   Use case returns back to step 1.